Pre Workout vs Coffee for Gym: Which One Wins?

 What Is the Actual Calorie Impact on Your Bulk?

 Black coffee has basically zero calories.
 Pre-workout typically clocks in at 5 to 25 calories depending on flavoring and whether the formula includes carbs.
-Neither one is going to move your calorie needle in any meaningful way.
+Neither one is going to move your calorie needle in any meaningful way directly.

 But the indirect calorie impact absolutely will.
 If your pre-workout kills your appetite and you eat significantly fewer calories in your post-workout window every training day, that adds up to a real deficit over time.
-Say you eat 300 to 500 fewer calories on training nights because your appetite is gone — a plausible range — that compounds fast.
+Eating 300 to 500 fewer calories on training nights because your appetite is gone is a plausible outcome for a lot of hardgainers.
+That compounds fast.
 You are not gaining because you are not eating enough, and your pre-workout is partly why.

 The real leverage point for a hardgainer is not the stimulant.
 It is what you eat before and after training.
-Simple, calorie-dense additions to the meals you are already eating are far more reliable for hitting a surplus than dialing in your pre-workout stack.
-Adding high-calorie elements to your existing food, things that go on meals you are already making, does not require eating more volume or forcing down another shake.
-It just makes every bite count more.
+Simple, calorie-dense additions to meals you are already eating are far more reliable for hitting a surplus than dialing in your pre-workout stack.

 > If you are already training hard and still not gaining weight, the problem is almost never your pre-workout.
 It is the calories you are not eating after you leave the gym.
-Bulk Fuel turns every meal into a mass-building opportunity, just add it to whatever you are already eating.
+Bulk Fuel turns every meal into a mass-building opportunity.
 No shakes, no forcing food, no miserable bulk.

 So Which One Should You Actually Choose?